-Orton-Gillingham (OG) is an approach to teach reading, spelling, and writing with clear, straightforward instruction on the sound each letter of the alphabet makes and how those letters are combined to represent the sounds in printed text.
+The OG approach offers clear, straightforward instruction on the sound each alphabet letter makes and how those letters are combined to represent words.

 This method is not new or a fad but has been widely used and validated in classrooms, private tutoring and research for over 80 years.
 There are many publishers of Orton-Gillingham methods.
 At Aspire Academy, we use the Wilson Reading System created by Barbara Wilson.
 It takes the Orton-Gillingham method and teaches it using the five building blocks of reading in every lesson.
 It has robust vocabulary, plenty of decodable text for practice of skills, and prescribed ways to teach prefixes, suffixes, sight words, latin roots and base words.
 It provides training, published materials and a robust web site as resources to schools, teachers, tutoring centers.

 Reading challenges in no way reflect a student’s intelligence, but instead demonstrate a subconscious struggle with the inconsistency of how sounds are written.
 Struggling readers typically require explicit, direct instruction to understand the English spelling system.

 The first step towards improving your child’s reading and spelling is a screening to determine their decoding abilities and processing of language sounds.
 Instructors at Aspire then follow the Wilson OG approach to teach reading and spelling skills so children succeed.